szufix/mapel/README.md

 3. Activate the virtual environment:
 `source <virtual_envirnment_path>/bin/activate`
 If successful, your prompt is now preceded with the name of the virtual environment.
-4. Clone the repository and go its directory.
+4. Clone the repository and go to its directory.
 5. Run
 `pip install --editable .`
 to install the package and the necessary dependencies, also compiling all